-Alameda County is the second most disparate county in California for children enrolled in licensed early care and education-a key driver for kindergarten readiness.20 of ECE educators are over 50 years old.24 of providers at child care centers reported earning less than \$15 per hour.
-(2020)23 of Alameda County identify as women
+Alameda County is the second most disparate county in California for children enrolled in licensed early care and education-a key driver for kindergarten readiness.

-Child Care Professionals Work in a Critical and Fragile System of color.
-(2020)24
+Child Care Professionals Work in a Critical and Fragile System

 There is a significant need for investment and expansion in ECE licensed facilities.
-We estimate that the facilities cost to meet demand for licensed ECE child care in Alameda is likely in the range of \$2 billion to \$4 billion.22
+We estimate that the facilities cost to meet demand for licensed ECE child care in Alameda is likely in the range of \$2 billion to \$4 billion.